 Based on the supplied boundary conditions for existing watermains and estimated domestic and fire flow demands for the subject site, it is anticipated that the proposed servicing in this development will provide sufficient capacity to sustain both the required domestic demands and emergency fire flow demands of the proposed site.
-Jet and fire pumps to service the upper levels will need to be designed by the mechanical consultant.
+Pumps to service the upper levels and PRVs to protect fixtures from the high pressures will need to be designed by the mechanical consultant.